ORP Błyskawica

-ORP Błyskawica (Lightning) is a Grom-class destroyer which served in the Polish Navy during World War II.
-It is the only Polish Navy ship to have been decorated with the Virtuti Militari, Poland's highest military order for gallantry, and in 2012 was given the Pro Memoria Medal.
+ORP Błyskawica (Polish for Lightning) is a Grom-class destroyer which served in the Polish Navy during World War II.
+She is the only Polish Navy ship to have been decorated with the Virtuti Militari, Poland's highest military order for gallantry, and in 2012 was given the Pro Memoria Medal.
 Błyskawica is preserved as a museum ship in Gdynia and is the oldest preserved destroyer in the world.
 Błyskawica is moored next to the Dar Pomorza.

-She was the second of two Grom (Thunderbolt)-class destroyers built for the Polish Navy by J. Samuel White, of Cowes, in 1935–37.
+She was the second of the two Grom (Thunderbolt)-class destroyers built for the Polish Navy by J. Samuel White, of Cowes, in 1935–37.
 The Grom class were two of the most heavily armed and fastest destroyers in World War II.